 Walk-ins and reservations are available and you do not have to adopt any of the cats (unless you want to!) while visiting Brooklyn Cat Café.

-For walk-ins it’s $7 for 30 minutes of playtime and for reservations it’s $6 for 30 minutes.
+You can get a 30 minute visit with these feline friends when visiting.
 Visitors help keep the facility up and running, which ultimately helps more kittens find a loving home.

 Although this café is considered apart of Brooklyn Heights, it’s only a short walk from Downtown Brooklyn, New York.